MathWebSearch/mws/README.md

     mws-config create -p 9090 -i data/zbl zbldemo mws-config enable zbldemo

-An alternative option is to create a custom config and deploy it using

-    scripts/sysv/deploy.sh scripts/sysv/example.conf

-Both of these methods will deploy MathWebSearch to serve the [ZBL demo harvests](data/zbl/) on port 9090.
+This will deploy MathWebSearch to serve the
+[ZBL demo harvests](data/zbl/) on port 9090.
 To monitor, start or stop the service, use